corpix/nix-cage/README.tpl.md

                 .../
 ```

+## UIDs

+There are two environment variables each container receives:

+- `DEMOTE_UID` defaults to 1000
+- `DEMOTE_GID` defaults to 1000

+They receive your user `uid` and `gid` to:

+- run emacs with your `uid` and `gid`
+- `chown` mountpoints inside container to your `uid` and `gid`
+- and other permission related things to prepare environment for you

 ## Emacs configuration structure

 When you running a container you need to pass a volume with Emacs configuration.

 You can also pass your `~/.emacs` or move this file into `~/.emacs.d/init.el` which would be used in container entrypoint by default.

+## Selinux

+You will need to load a module for selinux because:

+> This module targets Fedora linux.

+- rkt selinux support in fedora is poor
+- you will need allow container to work with your home directory(actually container work with parts of the home directory)

+To load the module:

+- clone this repository
+- navigate into `selinux` directory in your terminal
+- run `make && sudo make install` to build and insert module

+> You could uninstall module with `make uninstall`